 Autumn Term 1

-Children will continue to be taught through the specialist company Junior Jam and children will continue to develop their IT skills this half term.
+In Computing: children will continue to be taught through the specialist company Junior Jam and children will continue to develop their IT skills this half term.

-P.E. sessions take place every Monday afternoon and will be led by our Castleford Tigers P.E. coaches.
+In P.E.: P.E. sessions take place every Monday afternoon and will be led by our Castleford Tigers P.E. coaches.
 Please ensure your child has a correct Aberford school P.E. kit in school (both indoor and outdoor).

-As well as following the tasks, children are encouraged to read regularly at home and practise their times tables and spellings as often as possible.
+As well as following the given tasks, children are encouraged to read regularly at home and practise their times tables and spellings as often as possible.
 Please use the web links below to play online games which will reinforce and develop knowledge and understanding.

 Below are web links to some great sites.
 These will help reinforce and enhance the learning taking place in our classroom this year.